 Hollywood has no shortage of late-night food, but a tiny to-go window serving authentic Thai food till 2am?
 Just take our money now.
-The place was opened last year by the Luv2Eat Thai people (and is now also being served inside Black Magic Rose, the magic show/cocktail extravaganza next door).
-Our 1:30am moves tend to be either the jade noodles or the shui mai chicken dumplings, but follow your inebriated heart, and you’ll be just fine.
+This place is from the Luv2Eat Thai people and it’s inside of Black Rabbit Rose, the magic show/cocktail extravaganza.
+Our 1:30am order tends to be either the jade noodles or the shui mai chicken dumplings, but follow your inebriated heart, and you’ll be just fine.

 If you don’t at least secretly crave chicken and waffles after a long night of drinking, you’re lying to us and yourself.
 Roscoe’s has been around since 1975 and is a flat-out LA institution.
 They deep-fry their chicken in the same batter as they make their waffles and yes, it’s sob-inducing.
 Maybe you were already crying because you saw your ex looking happy on Instagram a few hours ago, but these will be tears of joy.
 Their Hollywood location is open till midnight during the week, and 4am on the weekends.